verus-lang/verus/source/docs/guide/src/container_bst_first_draft.md

 ```

 Note that only `TreeMap` is marked `pub`.
 Its field, `root`, as well as the `Node` type
-as a whole, are implementation details, thus private to the module.
+as a whole, are implementation details, and thus are private to the module.

 ### The abstract view

-When creating a new data structure, there are usually two things to do first:
+When creating a new data structure, there are usually two important first steps:

  * Establish an interpretation of the data structure as some abstract datatype that will
    be used to write specifications.
  * Establish the well-formedness invariants of the data structure.

-We'll do the first one first (in part because it will actually help with the second).
+We'll do the first one first (in part because it will actually help with the second one).
 In this case, we want to interpret the data structure as a
 [`Map<u64, V>`](https://verus-lang.github.io/verus/verusdoc/vstd/map/struct.Map.html).
 We can define such a function recursively.